 - Use MFA for all user accounts.

-- Participate in threat intelligence-sharing communities to stay informed about the latest threats.
+- Join threat intelligence-sharing communities to stay informed about the latest threats.

-- Perform regular code reviews and integrity checks on software from third-party vendors to detect any unauthorized changes or malicious code.
+- Execute regular code reviews to detect unauthorized changes or malicious code.

 AI-Powered Attacks